jeremyhastings/shopping-cart/README.md

 Created main.rb to hold price_rules as a Constant hash.
 Hash includes price rules for each item and discount for entire basket.
 Also serves as playground for trying different combinations of adding items to the shopping cart.

 Created checkout.rb that receives price_rules and assigns it to instance variable @price_rules on initialization.
-Init also executes method set_default_purchase_quantity which sets the default value for the purchases hash to 0.
-This allows items to be added to the purchases hash with += 1 and avoid a nil error with the scan method.

 The total method in checkout.rb creates a total_costs variable with the assigned value of 0.
 The method then iterates through each item and quantity (key, and value) in the purchases hash.
 The method then does a conditional check: